Executive Director and CEO

 Program and Business Development Manager, Impact Investment Ready

-Karen brings to Impact Investing Australia her experience working in a diverse range of roles and industries.
-She has held coordination positions in the public service including the Australian Centre for the Moving Image, she has managed a sales team for an adventure travel company, and she was sub-editor for the Australian Broadcasting Corporation’s ground-breaking disability website, Ramp Up.
-Through working with IIA she enjoys contributing to ambitious yet achievable social impact solutions.
+Karen brings to Impact Investing Australia a diverse range of skills from a wide-ranging professional background that includes roles with the Department of Immigration and the Australian Centre for the Moving Image, managing a sales team for an adventure travel company, and working as sub-editor for the Australian Broadcasting Corporation’s ground-breaking disability website, Ramp Up.
+Karen is happy to have found Impact Investing Australia, an organisation with a mission that aligns with her own commitment to social justice.